SweeRoty/datasciencecoursera/CodeBook.md

     names(y) &lt;- c("activity_name")       # Change the column name to "activity_name".
 </code></pre>

-4. All the rest columns are about the mean and standard deviation for each measurement in the original dataset.
+4. All the rest columns are about the mean and standard deviation for each measurement in the original data set.
 They are exctracted by using the "grep" function.
 <pre><code>names.match &lt;- grep("(mean|std)[^F]", feature.names$V2, value = TRUE) # The "feature.names" variable refers to a data frame containing all the feature names.
 </code></pre>
 According to the following R variable name restrictions: